peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  If a JSON object has duplicate keys, a CBORException is thrown.
 This is a change in version 4.0.

  Note that if a CBOR object is converted to JSON with  `ToJSONString`  , then the JSON is converted back to CBOR with this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not supported in JSON, such as integers in map keys.

  <b>Parameters:</b>

  * <i>str</i>: A string in JSON format.
 The entire string must contain a single JSON object and not multiple objects.
-The string may not begin with a byte-order mark (U + FEFF).
+The string may not begin with a byte-order mark (U+FEFF).

 <b>Return Value:</b>